Mastercard/masterpass-qr-core-sdk-ios/README.md

 _This sdk only deals with actual QR code strings.
 So you need to use a separate QR scanning SDK to get QR code strings.
 You can use [Masterpass QR Scan SDK][1]_

-*This SDK is developed in Swift and it works with Objective-C but it is recommended to use Swift for development with this SDK.*
+*This SDK is developed in Objective-C and it works with Swift.*

 ### Requirements:
-1. Xcode 8.3.2
+1. Xcode 9.0+
-2. iOS >= 8.0
+2. iOS 8.0+

 ### Features:
 1. Capabilities to parse and validate Push Payment QR code string.